Equity and disadvantage definitions

 Disability or long-term medical condition

-This category applies if you have a disability or medical condition that has affected your ability to study.
+This category applies if you are a domestic student and have a disability or medical condition that has affected your ability to study.
 This may include chronic pain, major illness, drug addiction, learning disabilities and mental illness, eating disorder, glandular fever, chronic fatigue syndrome or vision or hearing impairments.

 Attended an under-represented school

 Our under-represented schools list was compiled based on a combination of Student Family Occupation (SFO), Index of Community Socio-Educational Advantage (ICSEA) and transition to university data.

 You must be a current domestic Year 12 student in 2019, have attended a high school listed, and you must select this high school in your scholarship application form.